 If you’re out having fun and need the bathroom, you might not find one easily on your commute as there aren’t so many public bathrooms available.
 Restaurants, bars, gas stations, and stores may have bathrooms, but they also sometimes decide that only customers can use them.
 So plan ahead!

-One of the biggest cultural aspects of life in the USA is tipping.
+One of the biggest cultural norms in America is tipping.
 In almost every situation where someone helps you with a service – a waiter, a hairdresser, a taxi driver, a bartender, a masseuse, etc. – Americans provide a small tip on top of the total cost of their bill.
 Though there’s no mandatory amount, most people pay a tip that’s approximately 15 to 20 percent of their bill, or in some cases a dollar or two per service.

 A final piece of advice: Bribery is not tipping, and is instead often illegal.